 If you have a previous bankruptcy and are looking for insurance for your car, home or business, SIS (Sale Insurance Services Ltd) can help.

 We are an experienced team of brokers, dedicated to providing specialist insurance quotes to people with a previous bankruptcy.
-Contact us today.
+Please make your selection below for a quote or contact us on 0161 969 6040 to speak to our Team.
 We strongly believe that your past should not necessarily be a guide to your future.

 Bankruptcy must be declared by a court, with a hearing in which you must explain the reasons for your debt.
 Non-essential items for your everyday life will be sold to pay off your debts, for example property and other luxury possessions, the costs are generally around £500.
 Unless your income is seen to be high enough to make on going monthly payments, any remaining debts will be cleared.

 Bankruptcy usually lasts one year, however if you are paying off your debts monthly payments can continue up to 3 years.
 During this first year you will be known as an undischarged bankrupt, financial organisations are able to see this information for up to 6 years as it will be noted on your credit file.
 This could consequently affect whether they decide to keep you as a customer or not.